Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

+Using standard techniques in measured group theory \cite{Fur-me,MS,Kid,Kid-amalgams,BFS}, strong rigidity results are often deduced from a rigidity statement about self couplings -- in analogy, studying the group of self quasi-isometries is often a crucial step to establish quasi-isometry rigidity statements.
+In this way, Theorem~\ref{theo:main} can be considered as the main theorem of the present work, from which all other theorems are deduced by specifying to the case where $\Gamma_1=\Gamma_2$, and exploiting various forms of rigidity of the fixed set graph that build on the work of Crisp \cite{crisp}.

+To motivate the statement of our next theorem, recall that when $X$ is a higher rank irreducible symmetric space of non-compact type, measurable automorphisms of the Tits boundary of $X$ are induced by isometries of $X$ \cite{tits2009buildings}.
+In our case, the Cayley complex $\Cay_\Gamma$ will play the role of $X$.
+Just like the Tits boundary encodes the intersection of flats in the associated symmetric space, the graph $\Theta_\Gamma$ encodes the intersection pattern of a canonical collection of flat planes in $\Cay_\Gamma$.
+It natural to ask whether automorphisms of $\Theta_\Gamma$ are induced by automorphisms of $\Cay_\Gamma$.
+For this purpose, one can always define a canonical \emph{comparison map} $\Aut(\Cay_\Gamma)\to\Aut(\Theta_\Gamma)$ (see Lemma~\ref{lemma:cay-to-theta}), which is actually an isomorphism in many cases \cite{crisp}.

+\begin{theointro}[Theorem~\ref{theo:main-furman}] Let $G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type.
+Assume that $\Gamma$ is connected and has no valence $1$ vertex, and that the comparison map $\Aut(\Cay_\Gamma)\to\Aut(\Theta_\Gamma)$ is an isomorphism.
+Let $H$ be a countable group that is measure equivalent to $G_\Gamma$.

+Then there is a homomorphism $H\to\Aut(\Cay_\Gamma)$ with finite kernel, and whose image is a lattice. \end{theointro}

+The assumptions of Theorem~\ref{theointro:main-furman} hold for all groups appearing in Theorem~\ref{theointro:sample}.
+With a bit more work, one could actually prove that our assumptions that $\Gamma$ is connected with no valence $1$ vertex are redundant with the comparison map being an isomorphism.
+On the other hand, these assumptions are natural to make, and exclude situations where $G_\Gamma$ splits as a free product or as an amalgam over $\mathbb{Z}$.

-\begin{theointro} Let $G=G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type with defining graph $\Gamma$.
-Assume that the natural homomorphism $G\to\Aut(\Theta_\Gamma)$ is injective and has finite-index image, and that $\Aut(\Theta_\Gamma)$ does not have any nontrivial finite normal subgroup.
+\begin{theointro}[Theorem~\ref{theo:main-kida}] Let $G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type.
+Assume that $\Gamma$ is connected and that the natural map $G_\Gamma\to\Aut(\Theta_\Gamma)$ is injective and has finite-index image.
+Let $H$ be a countable group which is measure equivalent to $G_\Gamma$.